PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The terminal-boundary cluster now delegates to a dedicated direct-owner phase with a frozen main ModelIR/layout/diagnostics context and five stable IDs.
+Every build creates one fresh pass-state scope shared by dual-MUL/CONCAT, boundary-input, PAD, layout-transpose, and transpose-gather channel-fanout cleanup in the exact existing order.
+The historical helper is a one-line, zero-argument delegate at the same sole call and outer boundaries.
+The phase keeps boundary recovery before PAD recovery and PAD before final transpose cleanup, validates the full ID sequence, and does not import the lowerer.
+Architecture accounting preserves 120 effective calls and the efficiency fixture retains one graph-index build.
+The 256-test focused/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import- blocked tests pass.
+No public API, artifact, dependency, runtime-order, boundary, scope-sharing, or TensorFlow-isolation contract changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

 That cluster is now implemented in `passes/transpose_unary_fanout_orchestration.py` with a frozen ModelIR/layout/diagnostics context and four canonical stable IDs.
 Variant-